RedisLabs/redislabs-docs/content/rs/concepts/compatibility.md

 ## Compatibility with Open Source Redis Cluster

-Redis Enterprise Software (RS) supports [Redis OSS cluster protocol]({{< relref "/rs/concepts/data-access/oss-cluster-api.md" >}}) if it is enabled for a database.
+RS supports [Redis OSS cluster protocol]({{< relref "/rs/concepts/data-access/oss-cluster-api.md" >}}) if it is enabled for a database.